stackotter/stackotter-website/src/blog/sooctf-2023-writeups.md

 ### Conclusion

-I still have no idea whether that was the correct approach or not, but I'm super pleased that I managed to complete the challenge without any prior experience or knowledge of angr!
+I still have no idea whether that was the correct approach or not, but I'm super pleased that I managed to complete the challenge without any prior experience with or knowledge of angr!
 Definitely my favourite challenge of the entire CTF.
 I've said it before and I'll say it again: It almost made up for there not being any hard pwn challenges (*almost*).